himmAllRight/himmAllRight-source/content/post/new-lg32qk500w.md

 <div class="caption">The resolution is perfect for productivity work.</div>

 The "2k" resolution is perfect.
 It gives just enough space to get work done, but not *so* much space that it is distracting.
 I can perfectly fit two *full* windows next to each other on the screen.
-At the same time, it is still a small enough resolution that I can comfortably work with a focused full screen window.
+At the same time, it is still a small enough resolution that a single focused full screen window doesn't look odd.

 #### Colors
-The colors are great.
-The are nice and sharp, and the blacks are *really* dark.
+The colors look great.
+They are vivid, and the blacks are *dark*.
-I think I might even enjoy them better than on my monitor...
+I think I may even enjoy them better than on my own monitor...

 #### 75 Hz refresh rate (and Freesync!)
 Lastly, the 75 Hz refresh rate and Freesync was a nice little bonus.
-While the only computer we have in the house that can *really* take advantage of that is [my desktop](/post/charmeleon-desktop-design/), which is in another room... it's nice to know we have the option if I every want to test it out.
+While the only computer we have in the house that can *really* take advantage of these features is [my desktop](/post/charmeleon-desktop-design/) (which is in another room)...  it's nice to know we have the option if I want to test it out.

 ### What I Don't Like

-#### No speakers... and audio jack isn't great
+#### No speakers... and audio jack is noisy
 Normally, I could care less if a monitor has speakers or not.
 They usually sound terrible, and I end up plugging external headphones/speakers to the computer directly anyway.
 However, as we intend to also use this monitor as a